Gracious! (1970, 44.43/54.26) ****/TT½Introduction

 The UK reissue of these albums is on a 2-on-2 set from BGO, with the original running order on This is...
 The US CD of the album on Renaissance, however, takes What's Come To Be, which should be part three of Super Nova, but was shifted due to the length restrictions imposed by vinyl and puts it back in its rightful place.
 It also adds the Once On A Windy Day single, but instead of putting it at the end as a bonus track, it's placed between C.B.S. and Blue Skies And Alibis, filling the gap left by What's Come To Be, although as I've said above, the label obviously went bust years ago.

-So; two classic psych/prog albums, with This is..., in particular, stuffed to the gills with Mellotron.
+Two classic psych/prog albums, then, This is..., in particular, stuffed to the gills with Mellotron.
 If you want the 'full' version of the second album, you're probably going to have to buy both the UK 2-on-2 and the Renaissance release, if you can find it, but the British one should do for most of you.
 As a footnote, an album-length demo began circulating in the mid-'90s by an outfit of the same name, consisting of the original band's rhythm section and keyboard player Sev Lewcowicz.
 Echo (see below) was eventually released in 1996; while not a bad album, it isn't really up to the standard of the original band.
-There's a little sampled Mellotron to be heard, but it's all slightly inauthentic to be honest.
-Buy at your discretion.

 See: Sandy Davis